• Sign In

 IUCN Red List link

-Why Are Copiapoa Disappearing Despite Protection?
+Why Are Habitat Copiapoa Disappearing Despite Protection?

 Despite legal frameworks, wild populations remain at risk due to a convergence of environmental and human pressures: